 - Liuzhou to Guilin: Regular departures including high speed trains that take under 2 hours.
 Otherwise the journey is 3 -4 hour to Guilin and Guilin North.

-- Kunming to Guilin: Three trains a day two in the morning and one in the evening - duration still 23 hours.
+- Kunming to Guilin: One train a day - duration 7-8 hours.

 - Zhangjiajie to Guilin: One way is to take the train from Zhangjiajie to Liuzhou to Guilin.
 Alternatively you could first return to Changsha (capital of Hunan) and then take a direct train from there, this could be faster and easier since there are many trains that run that route with a more convenient connection in Changsha than what you would likely find in Liuzhou but things change once in while and I suggest to check both routes.
 If you do take the train in Liuzhou try to reach the main station (sometimes called South) in Guilin and avoid the Guilin North station which is half an hour further away of Yangshuo by bus or taxi.